 The tuition reimbursement plan allows eligible students to defer tuition payments up to three weeks after grades are available for the term.
 To participate in the Tuition Reimbursement Plan, the student’s employer must cover at least 75% of the total cost of tuition.
-There is a $30.00 deferment fee to participate in this program.
-Starting Fall 2019 the tuition deferment fee will be $45.
+There is a $45.00 deferment fee to participate in this program.

 Each term a student must: